Beauty's Best Foods

 Flax is made up of lignans, a plant compound that has been shown to help with estrogen metabolism.
-A healthy gut with necessary amounts of high dietary fiber will bind to excess estrogen and help eliminated and excreted from the body.
-Lignans balance hormones which keep acne at bay and reduces bloat and water retention.
+A healthy gut with necessary amounts of high dietary fiber will bind to excess estrogen and help eliminate and excrete it from the body.
+Lignans balance hormones which keep acne at bay and reduce bloat and water retention.
 Hormone levels in check allow the body to hum at its most youthful, juicy state.

 Find it in: Harissa Falafel with Cashew Tstsiki and Ruby Hummus

 The microbiome, or second brain, is innately connected to the dermis.
 Breakouts, rosacea and other skin irritations are often an immune response—of which the gut reigns.
 Creating a proper environment in the microbiome requires a plant-rich diet filled with fiber, phytonutrients, and a bacteria-supporting probiotic.
 Fermented foods act as natural probiotics, and shio koji is an umami-flavored ferment of short-grain rice and sea salt that serves as proper nourishment for the good bacteria in the gut.
 The microbiome dictates everything from your energy levels to mood, hormone balance to the way nutrients are metabolized, sleep quality to memory, and beyond.